 Many end-users are quite alarmed about the “Nortel Meridian Option End of Life Issue”.
 Mental parallels are probably made with Windows XP, the lack of security patches, inability to obtain any major fixes, catastrophe,etc,etc.

-Sadly, the cynic in me believes that folks with shiny business suits and sales targets may have already have pounced and “explained everything” to existing users, which might have involved replacement hardware and Very Large Numbers.
+Sadly, the cynic in me believes that folks with shiny business suits and sales targets may have already have pounced and “explained everything” to existing users.
+This might have involved replacement hardware and Very Large Numbers.
 My perspective, however, is different.

 Of course, no OEM (especially Avaya) sets themselves up as the “Legacy PABX Preservation Society”.
-Manufacturers survive by, well, “manufacturing”, so it’s in their interest to drive old equipment off the market.
+Manufacturers survive by, well, “manufacturing”.
+Therefore, it’s in their interest to drive old equipment off the market.
 But this is not “The End of Nortel PABX Life As We Know It.”

-My viewpoint is from the other end of the industry, where we maintain and extend the life of equipment.
+My viewpoint is from the other end of the industry, We maintain and extend the life of equipment.
 It’s much more fun down here, and deeply satisfying to keep perfectly serviceable, proven and rugged old systems alive.
-So, hopefully I can provide a different perspective on the whole end of life issue.
+Hopefully I can provide a different perspective on the whole end of life issue.
 It’s not as bad as it seems.
 Why?

 So, you may have got the impression that I’m not greatly threatened by the “end of life” news.
 We love keeping old systems alive, solving problems, sharing knowledge, and generally “beating the system”.
 And we’ve helped users across the UK from Aberdeen to The West Country.
 So if you suspect we can help, please be in touch.